MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 To set Teams guest access settings

-1. Log in to the Microsoft 365 admin center [https://admin.microsoft.com](https://admin.microsoft.com).
+1. Log in to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com).
 2. In the left navigation, click **Show all**.
 3. Under **Admin centers**, click **Teams**.
 4. In the Teams admin center, in the left navigation, expand **Org-wide settings** and click **Guest access**.